Meghan Markle And Prince Harry Make First Official Appearance As A Couple

 It took over a year and countless wedding rumors, but Prince Harry and Meghan Markle finally made their relationship official — to the public, at least.
 The actress made an appearance at the Invictus Games Opening in Toronto on Saturday to support her royal beau.
 While they were not sitting right next to each other, it was obvious that they were together.

 Meghan sat right next to long-time friend Markus Anderson, who allegedly introduced the couple in the first place.
-Prince Harry, on the other hand, sat next to First Lady of the United States Melania Trump at the VIP box.
+Prince Harry, on the other hand, sat next to first lady of the United States Melania Trump in the VIP box.
 Just a row down from Harry was also Justin Trudeau, Canada’s prime minister.

 Since they first met, the international press has been speculating on their romance, going as far as linking them to wedding rumors.
-Even Meghan’s older half-brother, Thomas Markle Jr., joked about the potential wedding earlier this week.
+Even Meghan’s older half-brother, Thomas Markle, Jr., joked about the potential wedding earlier this week.

 But as far as confirming their romance, Meghan’s appearance today and her interview with Vanity Fair for their October issue are the first real signs that they are, in fact, a couple.

 “It’s really simple.
 We’re two people who are really happy and in love,” she said.

 Here's a look at Meghan Markle at the Opening Ceremony for @InvictusToronto. #InvictusGames2017 pic.twitter.com/muVS7BpYUm